The Decision That Kept Changing

 His broker said hold.
 His CA said the capital gains liability made selling unattractive.
 A colleague who had sold a similar flat six months earlier said he regretted it.
 None of them were wrong.
 But none of them were answering the actual question: was the property generating enough return to justify the capital locked in it?

-The real task was separating two things Raghav had been conflating the entire time: rental yield and capital appreciation.
+The answer required separating two things Raghav had been conflating the entire time: rental yield and capital appreciation.
 They are not the same metric.
 They do not move together.
 And for most Indian investors, understanding the difference between them is the single biggest upgrade to how they think about property as an asset class.

 Why Conflating the Two Costs Money